-First, the park can say that by riding the ride, you were assuming the risk of getting hurt.
+First, the park can say that by using the ride, you were assuming the risk of getting hurt.
 When you decide to get onto a ride, you are assuming the possibility that you may be injured by bumping your head or bruising your leg, etc. However, you are not assuming the risk that there is a malfunction of the ride, a mechanical error, or that the operator of the ride is not paying attention.

-If you are injured because the safety belt come undone because it is broken in the middle of the ride, this is not considered risk that you were assuming before getting on the ride.
+If you are injured because the safety belt come undone because it broke in the middle of the ride, this is not considered risk that you were assuming before getting on the ride.
 Therefore, this defense would most likely not hold up in court.
-In this case, it is the park’s job to either have the malfunctions and mechanical errors fixed, or make the riders aware of these issues, before they get on the ride.
+In this case, it is the park’s job to either have the malfunctions and mechanical errors fixed, or make the riders aware of these issues before they get on the ride.
 If the operator is not paying attention and an injury results, this may be considered negligence.

 Second, the park may claim that the reason for injury was because of noncompliance with safety rules and regulations.
 For example, they could say that the reason you got injured was because you did not follow height and weight requirements or because you stood up on a ride.
 As long as you were not breaking any of the rules on the ride, this defense most likely cannot be used.
 If your injury occurred because of you not following the rules, it still could be the park’s fault if the rules were not posted for you to see.